 (3) During the LLIS, the interconnecting Transmission Service Provider (TSP) shall be the lead TSP unless otherwise designated by ERCOT during the study scoping process detailed in Section 9.3.2, Large Load Interconnection Study Scoping Process.

 (4) For an interconnection request involving a Large Load interconnecting at distribution voltage, the LLIS shall evaluate only the proposed Load’s transmission-level impacts, if any.
 The affected Distribution Service Provider (DSP) shall provide the lead TSP with all information concerning the DSP's facilities needed to complete any required studies.

+(5) If a transmission project proposed for Regional Planning Group (RPG) review, pursuant to Protocol Section 3.11.4.1, Project Submission, also includes a Large Load, the RPG review may be used in place of a separate LLIS.